Module 13: Transformers

 Module What It Does Your Transformer In Action

-14: Profiling Measure performance bottlenecks profiler.analyze(model.forward(x)) identifies slow layers
+14: Profiling Measure performance bottlenecks profiler.analyze(model.forward(x)) reveals where time and memory go

 Get Started